International Organization for the Family: History

-The Center traces its origins back to 1976 when John A. Howard, President of Rockford College formed the Rockford College Institute.
-This group later became The Rockford Institute.
-In 1997 Howard and Allan C. Carlson broke from the Rockford Institute to form the Howard Center.
+The Center traces its origins back to 1976, when John A. Howard, President of Rockford College formed the Rockford College Institute.
+This group later became the Rockford Institute.

+In 1997 Howard and Allan C. Carlson broke from the Rockford Institute to found the Howard Center for Family, Religion and Society.
 It incorporated the previous Center on Religion and Society, and took over publication of both The Religion and Society Report and The Family In America.

-It created and coordinates the World Congress of Families, a group known for its involvement with the 2013 Russian LGBT propaganda law and opposing LGBT rights internationally.
+In 1997 it created and coordinates the World Congress of Families, a group known for its involvement with the 2013 Russian LGBT propaganda law and opposing LGBT rights internationally.